manaclg/first-repo/README.md

-# first repo on github by Govardhan
+# Govardhan Rajulapati is the Owner of this Projects
 my first repo on github